 “Why does my new Shure Beta 87 lack the warmth of my old Shure Beta 58?”
-This was the basic question to me in an email last week.
+This was the basic question to me in an email last week: how can two microphones sound so different?
 The answer begins with a glance at our old friend, the regular ol’ Shure SM57.

 Over the weekend, I visited a church that had recently migrated from an electronic drum set to an acoustic set, and they purchased their first drum microphone kit.
 Before the service, I checked out the drum microphone placement and was surprised to see something other than a Shure SM57 on the snare.